TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls/Lists.rst

    more text

-Example 2: List with Sublist
+Example 2: List With Sublist
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::